guschris/alto/README.md

     *   Example: `/system You are a helpful Python programming assistant.`
 *   `/<filename>`: Share the content of a file from the `scripts/` directory directly with the AI.
 Useful for providing context or instructions from pre-written files.
     *   Example: `/commit` (submits content from `scripts/commit.md`) creates a Git commit message from the changes in your working directory.
 *   `/go`: Submits the accumulated multi-line prompt.
+(Alternatively, submit an empty line by pressing Enter twice.)

 ### AI's Autonomous Problem Solving